fajarlabs/basic-pos/README.md

 # Basic Post

-This project created for learning purpose of how to make an API using nodejs and express.js.
-Feel free to use this project for reference. ~~or not~~.
+This is a POS project created from scratch, which can be used for basic application needs.

 ## Getting Started